ebsaral/ebsaral/GiftsOfNature.md

 ---

-**Hey!..**

-I know these all sound **magical** *(and maybe a bit scary)* to you while it's not a surprise for me anymore.
+**Hey!**  I know these all sound **magical** *(and maybe a bit scary)* to you while it's not a surprise for me anymore.
 If you would like to witness the validity of my gifts, **feel free to try me** with honesty and goodwill.

-Remember, you also have all these gifts visibly  hidden in your journey.
-So testing my gifts instead of trying (seeing) them might possibly fool your intention(s), and it isn't my choice.
+Remember, **you also have all these gifts** visibly hidden in your journey.
+So, testing my gifts (talents) instead of trying (seeing) them might possibly deceive your own intention(s), and that choice isn’t mine to make.

-*...
-I'm happy to share these gifts and more with **everyone** because these are the proofs of **being one**, so it all belongs to nature.* :)
+> [!NOTE]
+> There's no psychological or scientific trick behind my actions.
+I simply move or try to move.

+> [!WARNING]
+> A friendly reminder: Your actions (every choice you make) will be rewarded or punished by your own body cells.

+> [!CAUTION]
+> Every living being is subject to the subtle influence of nature — an unstoppable force beyond the reach of any known intelligence.
+Nature already knows the entirety of who you are, just as you instinctively sense it does.
+Any misuse of power for harmful intent will inevitably lead to consequences, unfolding slowly but surely over time.

+> [!TIP]
+> Obstructing any being from fulfilling nature's purpose will inevitably lead to harmful consequences.
+That's why you must not ignore your responsibility — regardless of your title, occupation, or reputation.

 ---

+I'm happy to share these gifts and more with **everyone** because these are the proofs of **being one**, so it all belongs to nature. :)

 ### Relevant Medium articles:
 *These articles are just summaries.
 The details are to be shared in time.*